-- Restless leg syndrome.
-Early research suggests that taking melatonin before bedtime might make symptoms worse in people with restless leg syndrome.
+- A disorder that causes a strong urge to move ones legs (restless legs syndrome; RLS).
+Early research suggests that taking melatonin before bedtime might make symptoms worse in people with restless legs syndrome.

 - An inflammatory condition called sarcoidosis.
 Early evidence suggests that taking melatonin daily for one year followed by a reduced dose for a second year improves lung function and skin problems in people with an inflammatory condition called sarcoidosis.

 - Schizophrenia.
 There is conflicting evidence about the effects of melatonin on schizophrenia symptoms and side effects related to medications.
 Some research shows that taking melatonin by mouth for 8 weeks reduces weight gain associated with the use of the drug olanzapine and improves symptoms of schizophrenia.
 But other research suggests that it might not have any benefits and might worsen the side effects of second-generation antipsychotic medications.